-The aim of this outcome is the elimination of urban pollutants - septage / faecal sludge, and municipal solid waste - into the rivers and river basins of Odisha from urban and peri-urban areas thus ensuring theprotection, conservation restoration, regeneration and integrated development of river sand river basins in Odisha.
+The aim of this outcome is the elimination of urban pollutants - septage / faecal sludge, and municipal solid waste - into the rivers and river basins of Odisha from urban and peri-urban areas thus ensuring the protection, conservation restoration, regeneration and integrated development of rivers and river basins in Odisha.

-At present, cities are disposing septage/sludge directly into water bodies, though non-functional natural drains, or through open defecation.
+At present, cities are disposing septage/sludge directly into water bodies, either though nonfunctional drains, natural drains, or through open defecation.
 This is compounded by solid waste being disposed into rivers/river basins.
-Under this outcome, Odisha will focus on a combination of strengthening constructed drainage systems, strong FSM / septage management, and/or underground sewerage networks where relevant (including treatment plants), and interception, diversion, and treatment of septage and waste water flowing through natural drains.
+Under this outcome, Odisha will focus on a combination of strengthening the constructed drainage systems, strong FSM / septage management, and/or underground sewerage networks where relevant (including treatment plants), and interception, diversion, and treatment of septage and waste water flowing through natural drains.